 Andrzej Skiba, Head of BlueBay U.S. Fixed Income, and members of his investment team deliver level-setting market commentary and forward-looking insights into what's driving fixed income markets in this weekly series.

-Neil Sun, Portfolio Manager on the BlueBay U.S. Fixed Income team, discusses how portfolio managers are hedging their credit exposure despite a compelling market environment.
+Neil Sun, Portfolio Manager on the BlueBay U.S. Fixed Income team, discusses where he sees potential opportunities for selective investment, given today’s market dynamics.

 Key points: